The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Enhance Mental Stimulation

-- Hide treats around your home for “search” games
+- Hide treats for a nose-work game

 Delicious Homemade Pet Treat Recipes